RichardKnop/machinery/README.md

 When a task returns with an error, the default behavior is to first attempty to retry the task if it's retriable, otherwise log the error and then eventually call any error callbacks.

-To customize this, you can set a custom error handler on the worker which can do more than just logging after retries fail and error callbacks are trigerred:
+To customize this, you can set a custom error handler on the worker which can do more than just logging after retries fail and error callbacks are triggerred:

 ```go
 worker.SetErrorHandler(func (err error) {